-Each newly hired faculty member shall receive either a Mines employment contract, appointment or offer letter, as appropriate to the faculty member's employment category.
-In subsequent years, each continuing tenured/tenure-track, teaching, and library faculty member shall be notified, usually in writing, each summer notifying the faculty member of his or her salary for the upcoming academic or fiscal year (as the case may be).
-If a faculty member's title or rank changes, a new employment contract, appointment, or offer letter shall be issued by Mines to reflect such change of title or rank.
-Academic faculty who have an additional appointment as an administrator, Department Head, Division Director, or a Dean, shall receive an addendum regarding the additional appointment, and in subsequent years he or she shall be given salary update information concerning the additional appointment in the salary notification letter.
+Each newly hired faculty member shall receive either a Mines employment contract, position or offer letter, as appropriate to the faculty member's employment category.
+In subsequent years, each continuing tenured/tenure-track, teaching, and library faculty member shall be notified, usually in writing, each summer notifying the faculty member of their salary for the upcoming academic or fiscal year (as the case may be).
+If a faculty member's title or rank changes, a new employment contract, position, or offer letter shall be issued by Mines to reflect such change of title or rank.
+Academic faculty who have an additional position as administrator, Department Head, or Dean shall receive an addendum regarding the additional position, and in subsequent years they shall be given salary update information concerning the additional position in the salary notification letter.
 Other employment contracts, such as extra duties contracts, shall be issued as necessary.

-4.7.2 Employment Contract Period or Term of Appointment
+4.7.2 Employment Contract Period or Term of Position

-A. Tenured and Tenure-Track Faculty, Teaching Faculty, and Professors of Practice

-The contract period for these faculty normally runs from the date of the annual Faculty Conference to the date of spring Commencement for each academic year.
+A. Tenured and Tenure-Track Faculty, Teaching Faculty, and Professors of PracticeThe contract period for these faculty normally runs from the date of the annual Faculty Conference to the date of spring Commencement for each academic year.
 Any exception to these dates shall be noted on the employment contract form or salary notification letter tendered annually by Mines to the faculty member.
 Academic year salary is generally paid to faculty members in ten equal installments on the last business day of each month from August through May.
 Faculty may request to receive their academic year salary in twelve equal installments.
 To do so, a deferred pay agreement must be completed in the Payroll office prior to the first day of work in the fall semester and is irrevocable for the academic year to which it applies.
 If the period of actual service does not equal a full academic year, salary will be earned in proportion to the fraction of the academic year in which services were actually rendered.